Last updated Dec. 29, 2017.

-Beginning this week, the Ohio Bureau of Workers’ Compensation (BWC) will begin to consider many firefighter cancer cases as presumptive to their employment conditions.
+The Ohio Bureau of Workers’ Compensation (BWC) is now considering many firefighter cancer cases as presumptive to their employment conditions, making them eligible for workers’ compensation.

-The Ohio General Assembly recently approved legislation recognizing cancer as a work-related illness for Ohio firefighters and it was signed into law by Gov. John Kasich in January.
-The presumptive cancer legislation, effective April 6, 2017, allows firefighters with cancer to file a claim for workers’ compensation benefits from BWC.
+A new law recognizing cancer as a work-related illness for Ohio firefighters, known as presumptive cancer legislation, became effective April 6, 2017.
+It allows firefighters with cancer to file a claim for workers’ compensation benefits from BWC.
+In addition, the BWC and State Fire Marshal announced in November 2017 a $1.5 million joint fund for training and exposure prevention.

-Under the new law (Senate Bill 27), all types of cancers and their treatments would be covered under the BWC and the Ohio Police and Fire Pension Fund for any firefighter, full-time or volunteer, who has worked for at least six years on hazardous duty and is age 70 or younger.
+Under the law, all types of cancers and their treatments would be covered under the BWC and the Ohio Police and Fire Pension Fund for any firefighter, full-time or volunteer, who has worked for at least six years on hazardous duty and is age 70 or younger.
 Unless their employer can prove otherwise, a firefighter’s cancer will be presumed to be work-related, which makes it easier for the brave men and women of Ohio who fight fires to receive the treatment they deserve.

 “We’re happy to see that firefighters are now protected and the extraordinary risks that they encounter are recognized,” said Capt.
 Mark Sahley of the Cleveland Fire Department.
 “This is about protecting those who protect us and their families.”